AramirRp/KoiKonRegarde/README.md

 WIP updates :
 - searching and adding JustWatch API and french theaters API to show where to see the movies
-- adding randomizer with genre filter after a first choice
-- rework of the SCSS and the global flow of the website
 - creating a KoiKonRegarde logo
   ...and lot of other stuff !